"Now come the days of the king! May they be blessed."

 A subtler one form FE 6, too: Zealot's longer ending mentions that after the war, he manages to rebuild and unite the Knights' Union of Ilia and becomes the first King of his land.

-And The Sacred Stones, and Path of Radiance, and... you know what?
+And The Sacred Stones, (for Ephraim, off-screen for Innes and L'arachel, and likely Joshua too) and Path of Radiance, (for Elincia), and Radiant Dawn (for Micaiah)... and... you know what?
 Let's just assume that Fire Emblem games end with an Awesome Moment of Crowning by default.